 The best action to minimize bugs growing is to use a natural suppression treatment to minimize food for birds.
 One of the best controls is the use of organic grub control.

 There are no guarantees that you will be able to stop birds from landing in your garden completely using any of the above methods.
-However, a combination of the above techniques will see the damage to your garden minimized and the number of birds destroying your lawn reduced significantly.
+However, a combination of the above techniques will minimize the damage to your garden.